ahmadnasar4/VoxMate-The-Voice-Assistant-/README.md

 # 🤖 VoxMate: The Voice Assistant

-**Leo** is an advanced **Python-based AI voice assistant** designed to streamline tasks, automate workflows, and provide quick responses using voice commands.
+**VoxMate** is an advanced **Python-based AI voice assistant** designed to streamline tasks, automate workflows, and provide quick responses using voice commands.
 Built with a modular architecture, Leo offers a wide range of features including web searches, system management, real-time information, and personalized reminders—making it a powerful and customizable assistant for everyday use.

 ## ✨ Features